vuejs/vuepress/packages/docs/docs/theme/default-theme-config.md

 ## Ejecting

 You can copy the default theme source code into `.vuepress/theme` to fully customize the theme using the `vuepress eject [targetDir]` command.
-If you didn't install Vuepress globally, run `./node_modules/.bin/vuepress eject`.
+If you didn’t install VuePress globally, run `./node_modules/.bin/vuepress eject`.

 ::: warning
 Once you eject, you are on your own and **won’t** be receiving future updates or bugfixes to the default theme even if you upgrade VuePress.